Rick DiPietro: Professional

 On March 13, 2007, DiPietro suffered a concussion after a collision with Montreal Canadiens forward Steve Bégin, when DiPietro raced out to poke check a puck at the blueline at 15:41 of the first period.
 DiPietro returned for four games but then missed the rest of the regular season after he sustained another concussion in a game against the Rangers.
 He returned to play games two through five of the Islanders' first round playoff series against the Buffalo Sabres.

 The concussion was the start of a string of injuries.
 DiPietro underwent surgery in the 2007 off season to fix a torn labrum in his hip.

-In 2007, DiPietro expressed a desire to become more of a team leader.
-He said, "I'm a competitive person, and I have a tendency to have a short fuse with guys sometimes.
-That's something, as a leader, that you just can't do."

 On November 19, 2007, DiPietro recorded his 100th NHL career win when the Islanders beat the New York Rangers 2–1.

 DiPietro was selected to appear in his first and only All-Star Game in 2008 as a reserve, but was later named the starter after New Jersey Devils goaltender Martin Brodeur dropped out.
 During the skills competition the night before, DiPietro injured his hip during the shootout competition.
 DiPietro continued to play until the Islanders no longer had a chance to make the playoffs and on March 19, it was announced that DiPietro would miss the remainder of the 2007–08 season because of the hip surgery.

 On June 3, 2008, DiPietro went on a Sirius satellite radio show being hosted by "Bubba the Love Sponge," where he told Bubba he would be undergoing knee surgery later that day.
 The surgery was done on the meniscus in his left knee.
 DiPietro sat out the first four games of the 2008–09 season (or, controversially, was on the bench as the backup) before starting the team's fifth game in Florida.
 He played two games after that, but left after the first period his third game back.
 After that, he was placed on injured reserve for an "undisclosed lower body injury."
 On November 1, it was announced DiPietro had undergone another knee surgery after injuring his meniscus.
 It is unknown whether it is the same knee that was operated on earlier that year.
 DiPietro returned to the team on December 26, 2008.
 He won his first game back and earned an assist, which broke Billy Smith's team record for points by a goaltender.
 On January 20, 2009, Islanders general manager Garth Snow announced that DiPietro would miss the rest of the 2008–09 season due to post-arthroscopic surgical swelling in his right knee.